-1.4 Problem Description
+1.4.
+Problem description

 Although many tools have been developed/exist, several tools are outdated, abandoned, or do not meet all expected properties (see Sec.
 1.2).
 Additionally, current tools are not intuitive (require training), not (easily) expandable or can handle network traffic captures in the order of magnitude of gigabytes which were requirements/statements from the Lawful Enforcement Agency (LEA) officers.
-Last, existing tools do not particularly support the investigative process; commonly there is no case management, the linkage between investigations, and verification of results.
+Last, existing tools are not structured along the investigative process; commonly there is no case management, the linkage between investigations, and verification of results which can be helpful during investigations.